 The clots can develop due to the person’s immobility and weakened condition.
 The risk of blood clots can be reduced by making sure the patient is following their doctor’s orders such as exercising and taking any prescribed blood thinners.

 Having a stroke can forever change someone.
-Home health care after stroke can help you on your journey to recovery quicker and with fewer complications.
+Home health care after stroke can help you on your journey through the stroke recovery stages with fewer complications.

 There is life after you or your loved one has had a stroke.
 Staying optimistic and having quality home health care can provide you with the strength you need to make a successful recovery.
-Contact us to get more information about our services in the Memorial area and how we can be of assistance to you.
+Contact us to get more information about nursing care for stroke patients and how we can be of assistance to you.